CLOSED CHURCHES WITHIN THE

 Brief History:

-in the former Methodist building.
+UMC and worship in the formerly Methodist building.

 Final disposition:

-99. Williamstown Ebenezer UE
+102. Williamstown Ebenezer UE

 Location: 332 W. Market Street